-More often than not my recipes call for roasting and prepping green chiles.
-So I created this post with short steps to refer back to from time to time…
+More often than not our recipes call for roasting and prepping green chiles.
+So we’ve created this post with short steps to refer back to from time to time.
+The basic steps are:

-I use an electric burner, covered with my stovetop roasting grill.
-You can also roast directly over the flames of a gas burner without a stovetop grill.
-Or use a bbq grill.
+Roast directly over the flames of a gas burner without a stovetop grill.

 Seal in a plastic baggie to steam for 20 – 25 minutes minimum.
 This loosens the skins from the chile meat.

 Remove the skins with your hands, they should slide right off.
 Don’t wash off with water, that will take away the char flavor.
 Discard the skins.

 Slice them in half to remove and discard the seeds.